The Brazilian Market

 - Resources regarding the Brazilian percentage do not necessarily have to be spent in Brazil – however, when such resources are sent to other countries, a tax must be paid.

-*Countries with which Brazil has audiovisual co-production agreements signed:
+*Territories with which Brazil has enacted co-production agreements:

 - Argentina